 How it works:

-Give sentences and ask whether they are active or passive voice.
-Then ask learners to switch them.
+Provide sentences and ask students to identify whether they are in active or passive voice.
+Then, have them convert them.

 Example: